Peruvian political crisis (2016–present): Background

 Following the collapse of the Fujimori regime in November 2000, his political legacy was followed by his daughter Keiko Fujimori, who led the Fujimorist Popular Force party.
 Fujimori and her party, as well as their right-wing allies in Congress, led an obstructionist campaign during the presidency of Ollanta Humala, who led a weak presidency as a result and was essentially powerless.

 The 2016 elections had some of the largest political blocs at the time, Popular Force led by Keiko Fujimori, Broad Front led by Verónika Mendoza and Peruvians for Change directed by Kuczynski.
-At first it was believed that both the Congress and the Presidency would be occupied by the members of Popular Force due to their overwhelming majority; the other two parties already mentioned occupied the third and second place respectively.
+At first, it was believed that both the Congress and the Presidency would be occupied by the members of Popular Force due to their overwhelming majority; the other two parties already mentioned occupied the third and second place respectively.
 Mendoza (who was in third place) decided to ask her voters to support the election of the Peruvians for Change party so that she could achieve power.
 The objective of the Broad Front was to counteract the large number of voters who had Popular Force.
 This objective was half-fulfilled, since Kuczynski came to the Presidency by a narrow margin, while Popular Force managed to maintain hegemony in Congress.

-In the Constitution of Peru, Article 113 allows for the removal of the President of Peru for "moral capacity", with the measure existing since the 1839 Constitution of Peru.
+In the Constitution of Peru, Article 113 allows for the removal of the President of Peru for "moral incapacity", with the measure existing since the 1839 Constitution of Peru.
+The term was originally meant to refer to mental disorders, and was juxtaposed to "physical incapacity".
+The Constitution of Ecuador notably had a similar cause for impeachment, but it was later reworded as "mental incapacity".
 Until 2004, there was not a concrete procedure to enact the vacancy of a president, with the Constitutional Court of Peru recommending a clarified process.
-Due to broadly interpreted impeachment wording in the constitution, the Congress can impeach the President of Peru without cause, effectively making the legislature more powerful than the executive branch.
+In recent times, however, "moral incacapacity" had been reinterpreted as meaning literal "inmoral" behavior.
+As a result, Congress can basically impeach the President of Peru without cause, effectively making the legislature more powerful than the executive branch.